ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

 This is Part 3 of a series about modeling [group theory](https://en.wikipedia.org/wiki/Group_theory) within TypeScript.
 In [Part 1](https://scriptraccoon.dev/blog/grouptheory-typescript-part1) we developed the basics, in [Part 2](https://scriptraccoon.dev/blog/grouptheory-typescript-part2) we studied more examples.

+The goal of this part is to add theory and examples of [group homomorphisms](https://en.wikipedia.org/wiki/Group_homomorphism) to our TypeScript code.
+We also connect them to [orders of group elements](<https://en.wikipedia.org/wiki/Order_(group_theory)>).

 In contrast to the previous parts, in this part, I will not explain the mathematical background anymore.
 I assume that you are familiar with group theory already.

-The goal of this part is to add theory and examples of group homomorphisms to our TypeScript code.
-We also connect them to orders of group elements.

 All of the code below can be found on [GitHub](https://github.com/ScriptRaccoon/group-theory-typescript). _The repository is still in development.
 This post will be updated accordingly._